iranroman/ZemlianovaRNN/README.md

 - **Top row:** The activity of the reduced model varibles simulated for different context cues.
 - **Bottom row:**
   - **Left plot:** Oscillations periods vs context cue.
   - **Central plot:** Bifurcation diagram.
-Red points indicate stable fixed points, while white denote unstable ones.
+Red points indicate stable fixed points, while black denote unstable ones.
 In the oscillatory regime, the max and min z are plotted in green. dashed lines indicate the critical, bifurcation points, and dotted lines correspond to the simulations plotted above.
   - **Right Plot:** Different (0.197, 0.3, 0.5, 0.8 and 1.2) oscillatory trajectories, with color indicating the periods.

 ```bash